-Traditional hand saws are one of the few tools where the old adage “they don’t make ’em like the used to” holds true.
+Traditional hand saws are one of the few tools where the old adage “they don’t make ’em like they used to” holds true.

-Most saws sold at big box stores are really intended for construction use, and while they cut well at first they simply aren’t made to last.
+Most saws sold at big box stores are primarily intended for construction use, and while they cut well at first, they simply aren’t made to last.
 And for fine woodworking, you might as well be using a chainsaw instead of these cheap construction tools.

 Japanese saws, on the other hand, are a fantastic purchase for woodworkers of all skill levels.
 They’re inexpensive, easy to use, and come ready to cut.

 The hardened steel blades last a long time, but they can’t be sharpened.
 Once dull or damaged, it’s easy (and inexpensive) to remove and replace the blade.
 This also makes them easy to store in any toolbox or tool cabinet (even more so if you opt for a Japanese folding saw).

 There are four main types of Japanese saws, each with a different design.
 Many of them can be used for the same cuts, although each type offers unique benefits.

 First up is the dozuki, which is essentially a Japanese dovetail saw.
 Like a western back saw, it has a stiff rib along the top of the blade to prevent flexing.
 These only come in crosscut configurations, and the rib prevents them from cutting too deep.

 Next is the ryoba, which features two sets of teeth on either side of the blade: crosscut and rip cut.
 This makes it a great all-purpose saw, capable of tackling just about any job with ease.